Neuroscience Major

 Requirements for the Neuroscience Major

-The major consists of the following courses:
+For students entering before Fall 2025, the major consists of the following courses:

 Five Core Courses: 1) NEUR 100; 2) NEUR 200; 3) NEUR 300; 4) BISC 110, BISC 110P, BISC 112, BISC 112Y, or BISC 116; 5) And one of the following PSYC 105, PSYC 205, STAT 160, STAT 218, ECON 103/SOC 190, or BISC 198.